 Operating Requirements for Analytical Service Provider.
 Because of the highly diversified, technical nature of asbestos analysis, comprehensive requirements for the conduct of the work are not set forth in 454 CMR 28.00.
 Certified providers of Analytical Services shall conduct asbestos analytical work in accordance with officially recognized methodologies and generally accepted industrial hygiene laboratory practices.
 Providers of Analytical Services shall minimally adhere to the following operating requirements, as a condition of certification:

-Designation of Asbestos Laboratory Supervisor.
-Applicants for certification as providers of Analytical Services shall designate a qualified Asbestos Laboratory Supervisor, who shall be jointly responsible with other Responsible Persons of the Certified Asbestos Analytical Service, if any, for the adherence to the applicable analytical protocols, the maintenance of proper quality control procedures and the accuracy of the analytical results.
+Designation of Asbestos Analytical Service Supervisor.
+Applicants for certification as providers of Analytical Services shall designate a qualified Asbestos Analytical Service Supervisor, who shall be jointly responsible with other Responsible Persons of the Certified Asbestos Analytical Service, if any, for the adherence to the applicable analytical protocols, the maintenance of proper quality control procedures and the accuracy of the analytical results.

 Use of Personnel.
-The Asbestos Laboratory Supervisor and the Responsible Persons of the Certified Asbestos Analytical Service shall ensure that no person shall perform, or be directed to perform, any asbestos analysis in the direct business interest of an Asbestos Analytical Service unless that person is a Responsible Person or an employee of said Asbestos Analytical Service.
+The Asbestos Analytical Service Supervisor and the Responsible Persons of the Certified Asbestos Analytical Service shall ensure that no person shall perform, or be directed to perform, any asbestos analysis in the direct business interest of an Asbestos Analytical Service unless that person is a Responsible Person or an employee of said Asbestos Analytical Service.

 Possession of Adequate Equipment and Supplies.
 Analytical Service Provider shall possess all equipment and supplies necessary to perform the services offered.
 Equipment shall be calibrated and maintained as specified by the analytical protocols used or generally accepted industrial hygiene practices.